egbakou/RESTCountries.NET/README.md

 Country result = await RESTCountriesAPI.GetCountryByFullNameAsync(string fullName);
 ```

 - Search by ISO 3166-1 2-letter or 3-letter country code.

 ```csharp
 // Search by list of ISO 3166-1 2-letter or 3-letter country codes
 Country result = await RESTCountriesAPI.GetCountryByCodeAsync(string countryCode);
 ```

--  Search by list of ISO 3166-1 2-letter or 3-letter country codes.
+- Search by a list of ISO 3166-1 2-letter or 3-letter country codes.

 ```csharp
 // Search by list of ISO 3166-1 2-letter or 3-letter country codes